brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-21" "https://www.dropbox.com/scl/fi/qsgv9iohbq1knf9t39st5/2W4A4333-tree.JPG?rlkey=zmk3fo8d7upaogczlh3lnx15b&dl=1" 1200}}" loading="lazy"></figure>

 We find a campsite near the river that's a stone throw's distance away from a ranger cabin.
 With a long day behind us and mosquitoes bad again, we allow ourselves the luxury of a campfire, which is permitted again now that we're back below 10,000 feet.
 It's a huge hit and helps keep the bugs away.
-For the first time in many days, we stay up later than 9 PM.
+For the first time since the trip's beginning, we stay up later than 9 PM.

-After a week's discourse on how our backpacks are too heavy and on our various investments in ultralight equipment, Rob breaks out Laphroaig, which he's been carrying in the kind of steel flask seen in movies that's so robust that carried in your breastpocket, after someone shoots you in the chest with anything smaller than a .500 Magnum you can briefly pretend to be dead, only to jump back into action as it turns out the heavily fortified flask absorbed the entire force of the bullet(s).
-Carefully hefting it in one hand, I estimate that it weighs roughly the same as an entry-level Toyota Corolla.
+After a week's discourse on how our backpacks are too heavy and on our various investments in ultralight equipment, Rob breaks out Laphroaig, which he's been carrying in the kind of steel flask so robust that carried in your breastpocket, you could take a bullet from anything smaller than a .500 Magnum, briefly pretend to be dead, only to jump back into action as it turns out the heavily fortified flask absorbed the entire force.
+Hefting it in one hand, I estimate that it weighs roughly the same as a Toyota Corolla.

 <hr>